emqxarchive/emqx-docs-en/source/config.rst

 | k8s        | Autocluster on Kubernetes       |
 +------------+---------------------------------+

-Create cluster manually
+**Create cluster manually**

-This is the default configuration of clustering, nodes joins a cluster `./bin/emqx_ctl join <Node>` command:
+This is the default configuration of clustering, nodes join a cluster by executing `./bin/emqx_ctl join <Node>` CLI command:

 .. code-block:: properties

     cluster.discovery = manual

-Autocluster by static node list
+**Autocluster by static node list**

-Cluster discovery strategy is static:
+Configuration of static cluster discovery:

 .. code-block:: properties